 How to Encourage Employees to Use Their Annual Leave

-So, now that you’re convinced you need to encourage your employees to use their holiday leave, here are a few tips you should follow:
+So, now that you’re convinced you to need to encourage your employees to use their holiday leave, here are a few tips you should follow:

 1. Express concern for their health and well-being.